Difference between Disc Bulge and Disc Herniation

 The initial step is figuring out what exactly was the mechanism of injury if any, and then once the problem is identified treatment can ensue.
 Sometimes diagnostic imaging may be ordered in order to evaluate the severity of the disc issue and can more accurately help with developing a treatment plan.
 X-Rays will help evaluate the bone and to see if one of the bones in the spine might be slipping forwards or backward.
 MRI can help evaluate the soft tissue and provide more information in regards to the disc issue.

 Treating Herniated and Bulging Discs with Chiropractic Care: Burbank

 In our Burbank office, we see many patients come in with Disc issues.
 Depending on the symptoms a person is presenting with, passive modalities such as therapeutic ultrasound and muscle stimulation might be used to help alleviate any type of muscle spasms or muscle guarding around the area.
 Soft tissue work can also help ease any type of discomfort and tightness.
-Chiropractic adjustments can help the joints move into its normal aligned position taking pressure of the disc as well.
-Your chiropractor may also provide at home exercises and stretches to help accelerate the healing process.
+Chiropractic adjustments can help the joints move into its normal aligned position taking the pressure off the disc as well.
+Your chiropractor may also provide at-home exercises and stretches to help accelerate the healing process.

 Call Us Today if you experience any pain or discomfort in your body!
 (818) 688-2275